teken/gdk-for-unity/docs/content/gameobject/creating-workers-with-workerconnector.md

 ## How to modify the connection configuration

-When inheriting from the `WorkerConnector`, you can override `GetLocatorConfig` and `GetReceptionistConfig` to modify the connection configuration used to connect to the Locator or Receptionist.
+When inheriting from the `WorkerConnector`, you can override `GetAlphaLocatorConfig`, `GetLocatorConfig` and `GetReceptionistConfig` to modify the connection configuration used to connect to the Locator or Receptionist.
 See [Connecting to SpatialOS]({{urlRoot}}/content/connecting-to-spatialos) to find out more about the connection flows for client-workers and server-workers.

 **Example** </br>
-Override the connection Receptionist connection flow configuration.
+Overriding the Receptionist connection flow configuration.

 ```csharp
 protected override ReceptionistConfig GetReceptionistConfig(string workerType)